Academy of Business and Commerce

 This course has an International focus to ensure Entrepreneurs think at a global level.
 Most businesses now have the ability to operate globally, even if they choose to not.

-The focus of the Management training is on operating a business using knowledge and skills of staff and other stakeholders.
+The focus of Management Training is on operating a business building on the knowledge and skills of staff and other stakeholders.